 The Buffer Manager, as its name suggests, manages the buffer pool, which represents the majority of SQL Server's memory usage.

-If you need to read some rows from a page (you'll look at writes when we look at an UPDATE query) the Buffer Manager will check the data cache in the buffer pool to see if it already has the page cached in memory.
+If you need to read some rows from a page (you'll look at writes when we look at an UPDATE query), the Buffer Manager checks the data cache in the buffer pool to see if it already has the page cached in memory.
 If the page is already cached, then the results are passed back to the Access Methods.

-If the page isn't already in cache, then the Buffer Manager will get the page from the database on disk, put it in the data cache, and pass the results to the Access Methods.
+If the page isn't already in cache, then the Buffer Manager gets the page from the database on disk, puts it in the data cache, and passes the results to the Access Methods.

-The PAGEIOLATCH wait type represents the time it takes to read a data page from disk into memory.
-You can read about wait types in Chapter 3.
+NOTE The PAGEIOLATCH wait type represents the time it takes to read a data page from disk into memory.
+Wait types are covered later in this chapter.

 The key point to take away from this is that you only ever work with data in memory.
-Every new data read that you request is first read from disk and then written to memory (the data cache) before being returned to you as a result set.
+Every new data read that you request is first read from disk and then written to memory (the data cache) before being returned as a result set.